google/fscrypt/README.md

 problems](#some-processes-cant-access-unlocked-encrypted-files), as it's
 actually very common that encrypted files need to be accessed by processes running under different user IDs -- even if it may not be immediately apparent.

+#### The reported size of encrypted symlinks is wrong.

+Traditionally, filesystems didn't conform to POSIX when reporting the size of encrypted symlinks, as they gave the size of the ciphertext symlink target rather than the size of the plaintext target.
+This would make the reported size of symlinks appear to be slightly too large when queried using ``lstat()`` or similar system calls.
+Most programs don't care about this, but in rare cases programs can depend on the filesystem reporting symlink sizes correctly.

+This bug has been fixed in Linux kernel v5.15 and later.
+Now, filesystems always report the correct symlink size.

+If the kernel can't be upgraded, the only workaround for this bug is to update any affected programs to not depend on symlink sizes being reported correctly.

 ## Legal